Senior Doctoral Awards

 - qualified for an initial degree 10 or more years ago.

-2. a member of the teaching, research, administrative, library or technical staff of the University or an Associated Theological College who:
+- A member of the teaching, research, administrative, library or technical staff of the University or an Associated Theological College who:

 - qualified for an initial degree at least 10 years previously